umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/organizations.md

 ![Organization Overview](images/Cloud-org-overview.png)

 {% hint style="info" %}

-If you are interested in getting an Organization, please reach out to our Support Team through the Chat box in your project overview.
+If you are interested in getting an Organization, please reach out to the Support Team through the Chat box in your [project overview](https://www.s1.umbraco.io/projects).

 {% endhint %}